Depression can be a heavyweight on your mind. Therapy can lift your mood and prepare you if it comes back in the future.

-We can all feel down in the dumps.
-Depression is much more than that.
-Its stronger and disrupts your mental health, making you feel agitated and hopeless.
-If you’ve been feeling low, depressed or down for quite a while, then you’re probably experiencing depression symptoms.
+We can all feel down in the dumps, but depression is much more than that.
+It’s stronger and disrupts your mental health, making you feel agitated and hopeless.
+When you’ve been feeling low, depressed or down for quite a while, then you’re probably experiencing depression symptoms.
 What can you do about it?
 Depression therapy may have the answers.

 How we can help